VyankateshwarTaikar/strapi/README.md

 choose 𝐬𝐤𝐢𝐩 and processed for the manual installation

-## note: If you are already done with installation then you can run where the project is crearted or project is stopped
+## note: If you are already done with installation then you can run where the project is crearted or project is stopped ( Not Recommeded in Production Enviroment )

 inside project diretory run command

 pm2 start yarn --name strapi -- develop

 ![image](https://github.com/VyankateshwarTaikar/strapi/assets/102132721/caee8978-5b4e-48df-b876-2606e278ee91)